pikarpov-LANL/Sapsan/docs/joss/paper.md

 # Statement of Need

 It has been challenging for domain sciences to adapt Machine Learning (ML) for their respective projects.
-From the authors' background, it has been particularly difficult to employ ML for physical simulations.
+From the authors' background, it has been particularly difficult to employ ML for physical simulations, modeling turbulence.
 It is rather challenging to prove that an ML model has arbitrarily learned the laws of physics embedded into the problem with the ability to extrapolate within the parameter-space of the simulation.
 Inability to directly infer the prediction capabilities of ML is one of the major causes behind the slow adaption rates, however, the effectiveness of ML cannot be ignored by the community.

 Turbulence is ubiquitous in astrophysical environments; however, it involves physics at a vast range of temporal and spatial scales, making accurate fully-resolved modeling difficult.
 Various analytical turbulence models have been developed to be used